Yordinia/yordinia/general.md

 Open a text editor such as Notepad.
 Create a new file and paste the following content:
      -
+## pythonanywhere run forever
+- to start virtual env / activate your virtual environment
+    -  `mkvirtualenv --python=/usr/bin/python3.1 myenv`
+    - `source /path/to/myenv/bin/activate`
+    - `workon myenv`
+- to generate requirements.txt file `pip freeze > requirements.txt` // need to be in enviroment(workon), and install all dependencies
+- to install requiremtns.txt file  `pip install -r requirements.txt`
+- install dependencies for telebot > `pip install pyTelegramBotAPI`
+- to run your py file 24/7 (nohup)> `nohup python main.py &`
+use  `ps kill` to stop it if u want
+- to connect github with pythonanywhere open
+- generate ssh key `ssh-keygen`
+-
 # ME
 <details>
 <summary> Career Path </summary>